patrickhladun/ci-project-01/README.md

 [Back to Top](#table-of-contents)

 - **Home page**: Introduces the mission of Mindset Makeover.
-- **About page**: Detailing Alex Richards’ journey and the philosophy behind Mindset Makeover.
+- **About page**: Detailing Alex Richards' journey and the philosophy behind Mindset Makeover.
 - **Webinar registration page**: Details about the upcoming webinar and a place for users to sign up for webinars.
 - **Contact page**: For user inquiries and support.

 In the future, I might add a blog, a podcast, and other elements to the website.
 For now, my focus is on offering a streamlined and valuable experience.

-The ultimate purpose of the website is to not only deliver information but also to inspire users to take steps towards enhancing their lives.
+The website's ultimate purpose is to not only deliver information but also inspire users to take steps towards enhancing their lives.
 The project will focus on delivering a seamless user experience with high-quality content, thereby fostering a positive community and brand loyalty.

 ## User Experience
 [Back to Top](#table-of-contents)